Healthy Snacks: How to Make Multi Pulses Dhokla (With Photos)

 - 1/2 tsp fruit salt or baking soda, for the batter

-- Wash and soak green gram, chickpea, soy bean, and horse gram in fresh water for 8 hours.
-Strain them.
-Grind with ginger and green chilies, adding enough water to get a thick batter.
-Add chickpea flour (gram flour) and salt.
-Mix well.
+- Wash and soak the green gram, chickpea, soy bean, and horse gram in fresh water for 8 hours.
+Strain them, then grind them with ginger and green chilies, adding enough water to get a thick batter.
+Add the chickpea flour (gram flour) and salt and mix well.
 Keep covered for 3 hours.

 - Gently mix the batter.
 Add some sugar, yogurt or thick curd, oil, and lemon juice.
 Mix them with the batter.

-- Add fruit salt or baking soda to the batter.
-Give a quick stir.
-Pour it into the greased container.
-Place inside the steamer or cooker.
-Do not keep cooker weight.
-Instead, place an inverted steel glass on the hole to prevent steam from escaping easily.
+- Add fruit salt or baking soda to the batter and give it a quick stir.
+Pour it into the greased container and place it inside the steamer or cooker.
+Place an inverted steel glass on the hole to prevent steam from escaping easily.

-- Steam cook for 15 minutes.
-Turn off the fire.
-Take out the dhokla container.
+- Steam cook for 15 minutes, then take out the dhokla container.

-- Now, you have to make tempering.
+- Now, you have to make the tempering.
 Heat some oil in a small hand pan.
-Add mustard seeds, sesame seeds, hing powder, turmeric powder, and curry leaves.
-Let mustard sizzle.
-Pour some water.
-Add chopped green chilies and some sugar.
+Add the mustard seeds, sesame seeds, hing powder, turmeric powder, and curry leaves.
+Let the mustard sizzle.
+Pour in some water and add the chopped green chilies and some sugar.
 Boil for 30 seconds.

 - Pour it evenly over the dhokla.
-It absorbs water in no time.
-Cut it in desired shape. don't detach them.
+It will absorb the water in no time.
+Slice it into the desired shapes, but don't detach the pieces.
 Top it with chopped coriander leaves and grated coconut.

 - Serve 2 pieces on a plate along with a spicy chutney/sauce and a sweet chutney/sauce.
-Enjoy the taste!
+Enjoy!

-1. Use 6-7" diameter dhokla container.
-If you use wide container, dhokla may not come out fluffy.
+1. Use 6–7" diameter dhokla container.
+If you use a wider container, the dhokla may not come out as fluffy.

-2. Choose to make this dhokla mainly for loaded health benefits; not for awesome taste.
-They are just pleasant to eat.
+2. Make this for its health benefits; not for its awesome taste.
+They are very pleasant to eat.

-3. Over-cooking the batter may result in hard dhokla.
-Keep a watch on time while cooking dhokla.
+3. Over-cooking the batter may result in harder dhokla.
+Keep an eye on the time while cooking dhokla.